 This walk is about 6km long and fairly flat throughout its lenght.
 As there is a dedicated cycling lane, it is quite secure and accessible on foot, by bicycle and even by roller-skate.

 Of course, you can do these walks at any time of the year.

 A little extra making the difference when you go hiking around Rovaniei in winter is that you can gaze at the frozen lanscape.
 You will also find speacial seasonal features on your way such winter bath…

 IIII.
 Equipment rental in Rovaniemi

-If you are interested in renting special Equipment such snowshoes or bikes, I invite you to read the articles Equipment rental Rovaniemi.
+If you are interested in renting special equipment such as snowshoes or bikes, I invite you to read the articles Equipment rental Rovaniemi.